valyala/gorpc/README.md

 By default TCP connections are used as underlying gorpc transport.
 But you can use anything you want as an underlying transport - just provide custom implementations for Client.Dial and Server.Listener.
+RPC client authentication and authorization can be easily implemented via custom underlying transport.

 Currently gorpc with default settings is successfully used in highly loaded production environment serving up to 40K qps.
 Switching from http-based rpc